Graham Gooch

 Graham Alan Gooch, OBE, DL (born 23 July 1953) is a former English first-class cricketer who captained Essex and England.
-He was one of the most successful international batsmen of his generation, and through a career spanning from 1973 until 2000, he became the most prolific run scorer of all time, with 67,057 runs across first-class and limited-overs games.
+He was one of the most successful international batsmen of his generation, and through a career spanning from 1973 until 1997, he became the most prolific run scorer of all time, with 67,057 runs across first-class and limited-overs games.
 His List A cricket tally of 22,211 runs is also a record.
+In 1992, he became the first cricketer to lose 3 finals of the Cricket World Cup and is currently the only such player.
 He is one of only twenty-five players to have scored over 100 first-class centuries.
+He was a part of the English squads which finished as runners-up at the 1979 Cricket World Cup, as runners-up at the 1987 Cricket World Cup and as runners-up at the 1992 Cricket World Cup.